 \subsection{Implications for Mixed-Initiative Grading}

 Although LLMs achieve high overall accuracy, a fully automated grading system is not sufficient for high-stakes assessment due to persistent logical and positional biases.
-Instead, the findings support the use of an integrated \textit{human-in-the-loop}, and more specifically a \textbf{mixed-initiative workflow} in which automated grading is combined with targeted human supervison.
-In particular a mixed-initiative visual analytics system can provide such benefits, as also outlined in a recent design space by Stähle et al. \cite{stähle2025designspaceintelligentagents}.
+Instead, the findings support the use of an integrated \textit{human-in-the-loop} approach, specifically a \textbf{mixed-initiative workflow} that combines automated grading with targeted human supervision.
+In particular, a mixed-initiative visual analytics system can provide such benefits, as also outlined in a recent design space by Stähle et al. \cite{stahle2025designspaceintelligentagents}.

 Within this workflow, the LLM is primarily responsible for evaluating rubric components that show high agreement and low ambiguity.
 In particular, for \textbf{class identification}, LLMs achieve an agreement rate of 97.5\%, allowing approximately 40\% of the rubric to be graded consistently without human intervention.
 Delegating these structurally straightforward, text-based criteria to the LLM substantially reduces grading effort.
 In contrast, \textbf{multiplicity constraints} and \textbf{complex relationship chains} require continued human assessment.
-Agreement for these criteria is remarkably lower (e.g., 65.6\% for Criterion~31), reflecting the need for domain knowledge and logical interpretation to infer student intent beyond what is explicitly expressed in diagram syntax.
+Agreement with these criteria is remarkably low (e.g., 65.6\% for Criterion~31), reflecting the need for domain knowledge and logical interpretation to infer student intent beyond what is explicitly expressed in the diagram syntax.